RobertoTorino/_vulcanored/docker/README.md

 http://127.0.0.1/
 ```

-### Possible errors when running Docker and their solutions
+### Some common errors when running Docker and their solutions

 _Error: pull access denied repository does not exist or may require docker login._
 To prevent this error, run docker build with -f <Dockerfile